 Pro Has a file manager that provides a good balance between power and simplicity

-The included file manager provides several icon, list and detail views to choose from along with features such as tabs, bookmarks, tagging, previews and metadata, network file access, bluetooth file transfers to/from devices and excellent removable storage integration while remaining fast and easy to use.
+The included file manager provides several icon, list and detail views to choose from along with features such as tabs, bookmarks, tagging, previews and metadata, network file access, bluetooth file transfers to/from devices, excellent removable storage integration, and an optional terminal panel while remaining fast and easy to use.

 Pro KDE is an evolution on the classic desktop model

 KDE is a great evolution on the classic Win95/XFCE approach.
 It's moving in innovative directions while respecting the classic metaphors.

 Nearly all actions can be driven with keyboard commands.
 Window management, including effects such as desktop overviews, can be triggered with a keyboard control (or mouse gesture) and some even support filtering results (such as windows shown) by typing.
 The KRunner tool (default keybinding: Alt+F2 or Alt+Space) provides searching local files, online sources, unit conversions, math and more all from a keyboard driven interface.

 Pro Many coherent applications

 What make plasma so nice is the galaxy of apps, sharing same look and feel, configuration and behaviour.
 This helps with making for a uniform looking desktop.